Concordium/concordium-node-sdk-js/pages/cis2-contracts.md

 ```

 This gets the relevant contract information from the node and checks
-that the contract is in fact a CIS-2 contract (through the [CIS-0 supports
+that the contract is in fact a CIS-2 contract (through the {@page
-function](../non-existant/README.md#check-smart-contract-for-support-for-standards)),
-hence why it is async.
-You can also instantiate using the `new` keyword,
+utility-functions.md}), hence why it is async.
+You can also instantiate
-circumventing standard checks:
+using the `new` keyword, circumventing standard checks:

 ```ts
     const contract = new CIS2Contract(nodeClient, contractAddress, 'my_contract_name');